KTStephano/peaches-bot.docs/index.markdown

 # Support Server

 You can join the Discord support server using [this invite link](https://discord.com/invite/Bktvgd3Ncn).
+Here you can post any questions you have, view code shared by any community members, and make suggestions for the bot or for this website.

 # Inviting Peaches